Math Functions

 $iglobal[0] = Round($rglobal[0])

-The examples that follow show how to use the Trunc() function with different input values.
+To get the integer part of a number, use the Trunc() function.
+The example that follows shows how to use the Trunc() function with different input values.

 // Set $rglobal[0] to 16.361 with its fractional part removed